INNVTV/NetCore-Clean-Architecture/Core/README.md

 # The Domain Layer

-Core.Domain Project - The classes represented here are a result of collaboration with the non-technical domain experts on the project.
+**Core.Domain:** The classes represented here are a result of collaboration with the non-technical domain experts on the project.
 Any application models will likely be trasformed from or to the domain models represented in this project in order to better represent the real world model this software strives to represent.

 ### Entities